The Panasonic KX-TDA200 is a hybrid IP PBX system to fulfill

 VoIP (voice over internet protocol): Unlike regular telephones that utilize landlines, a VoIP phone requires high speed internet connection to make and receive calls.
 VoIP phones connect directly to IP networks via wired Ethernet or Wi-Fi.
 This is a popular application for businesses that make long distance / international calls frequently.

 The Panasonic KX-TDA200 has lots of exciting features for all customers.
 When looking for Business Phone Systems make sure to check out all the Panasonic KX-TDA200 has to offer.
 Also don't forget to purchase a PremiumStore extended warranty for future protection of the Panasonic KX-TDA200.
-PremiumStore also offers a wide range of accessories for the Panasonic KX-TDA200 like Corded Phone w/ LCD (5 PK), and Cordless Phone w/ Cell Station.
+PremiumStore also offers a wide range of accessories for the Panasonic KX-TDA200 like 8 Port Digital Extension Card, Corded Phone w/ LCD (5 PK), and Extended Warranty.
 The Panasonic KX-TDA200 is a Factory Serviced item that has been fully tested by PremiumStore.
 These are just a few of the reasons to buy a Panasonic KX-TDA200 from PremiumStore today!